dirtsimple/postmark/README.md

 Then, every document with  `Prototype: video` in its front matter will have the specified post type, category, and author, as well as being formatted by adding any items listed in `Videos:` after the body.

 Or, if you'd rather specify the type using just one file, you can combine the properties and template into a single `video.type.md` file, putting the properties in front matter, and the Twig template (if any) in the body.
-(Similar to `custom_css` posts, the body can optionally be wrapped in a fenced code block with a language of `twig`, if you want to take advantage of syntax highlighting support in your markdown editor.)
+(Similar to `custom_css` posts, the body can optionally be wrapped in a fenced code block with a language of `twig`, if you want to take advantage of twig-specific editing or highlighting support in your markdown editor.)

 If a `.type.md` file exists alongside a `.type.yml` and/or `.type.twig`, then the properties in `.type.yml` override those in `.type.md`, and the template in `.type.twig` *wraps* the output of the template in `.type.md`.